breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-09-17-some-notes-on-bash-and-setting-path.markdown

 The way Bash appears and its functionality depend on certain *[environment variables](https://linuxhint.com/bash-environment-variables/)* being set as it opens.
 I think the simple way to think about the environment variables is that they are settings that can affect Bash, and perhaps applications you open and use through Bash.

 There are environment variables for many differing things, including the prompt you see next to your cursor at the terminal.
 On a Mac, every time a new Terminal window is opened with Bash, many of these environment variables are set by default.
-You can see a list of these variables and their default if you type `man bash` (for Bash Manual) at the Bash prompt.
+You can see a list of these variables and their defaults if you type `man bash` (for Bash Manual) at the Bash prompt and dig through the text that appears.
 If you want to see the current state of environmental variables, you can run `env`.

 -----------
 <p />

 <p class="text-centered bold underlined">What does this have to do with <code>PATH</code>?</p>

-If you've ever used the `cd` command in Bash, you know that you can "enter into" different directories with Bash and enter commands that affect this particular directory.
+If you've ever used the `cd` command in Bash, you know that you can "enter into" a different directory with Bash and enter commands that affect the directory.
 For example, if you wanted to use the Vim text editor to create and edit a file called  `README.md` in your current directory, you could type `vim README.MD`, and Bash would know to open up Vim, and once the file was saved with Vim, `README.md` would be in saved in your current directory.

 You could take this same action from any directory you `cd`'d into with Bash.
 No matter which directory your Bash prompt was in, Bash would know that when you typed `vim README.md` you wanted to open up an application called Vim, even though Vim is not located in your current directory.
 How does Bash know to do this?

 This is where `PATH` comes in.  `PATH` is, fundamentally an [environment variable](https://scriptingosx.com/2017/04/on-bash-environment-variables/) that lists a set of directories for Bash to check when a user enters a command that is not located in the user's current directory.
-So when a user begins a command with `vim`, but Vim is not in the current directory, Bash says to itself, "Let me see if I can find Vim in the directories listed in PATH before I come back to the user with an error because I don't know what to do."
+So when a user begins a command with `vim`, but Vim is not in the current directory, Bash says to itself, "Let me see if I can find Vim in the directories listed in `PATH` before I come back to the user with an error because I don't know what to do."

-Want to see which directories are in your current path?
+Want to see which directories are in your current `PATH`?
 At the Bash prompt, type `$PATH`.
 You'll see a response from Bash that might look something like this:

 `-bash: /usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin`